 Those traveling to Athens from other European capitals can take advantage of different low-cost companies offering convenient tickets to Athens all year round.

 How To Move Around In Athens To

-It’s always a good idea to avoid renting a car when visiting the city since traffic can be really chaotic.
+Avoid renting a car when visiting the city is always a good idea since traffic can be chaotic.
 Besides, the city enjoys an excellent public transport system.

 How Long To Stay In Athens

-There are tons of things to see and do in Athens, especially in winter when other parts of Greece close up, so time seems to really fly when you visit.
+There are many things to see and do in Athens, especially in winter when other parts of Greece close up, so time seems to fly when you visit.
 It’s not advisable to spend less than two days in town if you really want to see the most important landmarks, archaeological sites, and museums.

-A stay ranging from 3 to 5 days is perfect for getting a good insight of the city, joining a few walking tours, or even visiting places that are a bit off the radar, such as Cape Sounion, on the southern coastal area.
+A stay ranging from 3 to 5 days is perfect for getting a good insight into the city, joining a few walking tours, or even visiting places that are a bit off the radar, such as Cape Sounion, in the southern coastal area.